rdfostrich/article-swj2020-cobra/content/problem-statement.md

 Based on this, we define the following hypotheses:

 1. {:#hypothesis-qualitative-storage}
-Storage size will be significantly lower for a bidirectional delta chain compared to a unidirectional delta chain.
+Storage size will be lower for a bidirectional delta chain compared to a unidirectional delta chain.
 2. {:#hypothesis-qualitative-ingestion}
 In-order ingestion time will be lower for a unidirectional delta chain compared to a bidirectional delta chain.
 3. {:#hypothesis-qualitative-querying-vm}